hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - send template information periodically to NSEL collectors
       - filter NSEL events based on the traffic and event type, then sends records to different collectors
       - <span style="color: #bb6600;">delays the export of flow-create events</span>
+  - template of version 9
+    - export format using templates to provide access to observations of IP packet flows in a flexible and extensible manner
+    - define a collection of fields, with corresponding descriptions of structure and semantics
+    - format of data records

   - configure NetFlow on Cisco ASA 5500 Series firewall